 Pick a place to meet outside your home

 Pick a location a safe distance from your home where everyone can meet in the event of an emergency.
 Mark the location on your escape plan.
 While you’re outside, be sure to check that your house or building number can be seen from the street so that emergency vehicles will be able to find your home.
-Learn your relevant emergency phone numbers (the local pizzeria doesn’t count).
+Learn your relevant emergency phone numbers so you can quickly contact them if needed.

 Practice your emergency escape plan

-It’s time to walk everyone through the plan so they understand it.
+It’s time to walk everyone through the plan so they understand it and are familiar with the exit route.
 Don’t forget the pets!
-They may not be able to learn it, but thinking about their safety will help you sleep better at night.
-Then, practice your escape plan at least twice a year so you’re ready to use it should you need too.
-A great time to do this is when we change the clocks ahead and back and replace fire alarm batteries.
+They may not be able to learn it, but thinking about their safety means you’ll be better prepared in case of an emergency.
+Make sure to practice your escape plan at least twice a year so you’re ready to use it should you need to.
+A good way to remember is by scheduling it around daylight saving time, the same time you should change the batteries in your fire alarm.
+Practice may not make perfect, but it can help keep everyone safe.

 Test your knowledge